Hürrem Sultan: Charities and patronage

 Aside from her political concerns, Hürrem was engaged in several major works of public buildings, from Makkah to Jerusalem (Al-Quds), which resembled in part the charitable model of the caliph Harun al-Rashid's consort Zubaida.
 However, the complete list of all the structures associated with Hürrem Sultan — some built at her personal instigation, others in her name — remains unknown.

-Hurrem Sultan's foundations ensured that many thousands would have access to her philanthropy and thus be grateful for her concern (and that of the dynasty) for their well-being.
+Hürrem Sultan's foundations ensured that many thousands would have access to her philanthropy and thus be grateful for her concern (and that of the dynasty) for their well-being.
 They were situated at key sites in the empire: in the seats of the dynasty in Istanbul and Edirne, in the Muslim Holy Places and in Jerusalem.
 The earliest was the complex in Constantinople built for her – the first mosque complex sponsored by a royal woman to be built there.
 It was also the first complex constructed in Constantinople by Mimar Sinan, his largest commission to date which he received when he was appointed in his new position as the chief imperial architect in 1538 after Acem Ali (d.1539).
 This complex included a mosque, two Quranic schools (madrassa), a fountain, and a women's hospital near the women's slave market (Avret Pazary) in Constantinople (Haseki Sultan Complex).
 The mosque was designed between 1537 and 1539, the madrasa was completed a year later in 1539–40 and the soup-kitchen in 1540–41.
 The hospital only got completed around 1550–51.
 This hospital was beyond unique in not only being the earliest women's hospital in history but also for its concern for mental health catering to mad women for which – unprecedentedly – women attendants were employed.
 Although the original building has been destroyed, on its site today is Istanbul's modern hospital for women, which is named for Hürrem.
 The fact that it was the third largest building in the capital at that time, only after the Fatih mosque and Suleymaniye Mosque, testifies to Hürrem's exalted status.

 The most famous of the Ottoman women's markets is the women's market established at the junction of Kocamustafapaşa Street and Yağhâne in Cerrahpaşa.
 According to sources, this market was first opened by Hürrem and was established on the site of Forum Arcadii in front of the Arcadius Column from the Roman period, near the Haseki Hospital and Soup Kitchen that belonged to her first complex.
 At the end of the 19th century, there was a pillared bazaar in Haseki Avratpazarı, smaller than Direklerarası in Şehzadebaşı, and that in 1905, the roof with the pillars was removed and the shops were given a different shape.